Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Has Landing Gear (new in 1.1)
 Whether or not the vehicle has landing gear and does physics/animations for them.

+Flap Drag Multi (new in 1.1)
+How much extra drag you incur from having flaps deployed.

 Landing Gear Drag Multi (new in 1.1)
 How much extra drag you incur from having landing gear deployed.

-Flap Drag Multi (new in 1.1)
-How much extra drag you incur from having flaps deployed.

 Flaps Lift Multi (new in 1.1)
 How much extra lift the flaps give you.

 Health
-Total health of the plane
+Max health of the plane.

 Sea Level
 Height of the sea in global coordinates, the hud's height is based with this at 0.
 Plane will instantly explode if below this height.